 In the late summer, precious metals prices finally reversed and broke out to the upside, led by silver.
 Some metals investors may understandably be skeptical of this recent rally and whether it can be sustained.
-After all, the markets have produced a number of false starts over the past two years.
+After all, the markets have produced several false starts over the past two years.

 Notwithstanding the continued softness in recent weeks, we believe a sustainable, multi-month rally in precious metals prices is indeed approaching.